Simon Jolin-Barrette: Minister of Justice and French Language (2020–present)

 On June 22, 2020, Premier Legault shuffled his cabinet, and Jolin-Barrette was moved to the Ministry of Justice.

 In late 2020, Jolin-Barrette announced plans for 2021 that he will be strengthening Bill 101, the French language in the province of Quebec.

-On May 12, 2021 he announced bill 96 which will strengthen Bill 101.
+On May 12, 2021, he announced bill 96 which will strengthen Bill 101.

 On October 21, he announced bill 2, an omnibus bill meant to reform family law.
 This bill faced unanimous disapproval from the trans community in Quebec.
 Members of the trans community expressed fears that it would return Québec to the legal gender recognition laws that existed before 2015, could forcibly out trans people (if they chose to add the "gender" option instead of applying to change the "sex" field), and could potentially lead to people being "forced" into having surgery in order to change the contents of the "sex" field.
 Celeste Trianon of the Centre for Gender Advocacy at Concordia University argued that the bill was "attempting to reintroduce a sterilizing surgical requirement," calling it "a direct attack on the trans community."
 Manon Massé, Québec solidaire co-leader, said that her party still needed to review the entirety of the bill, but that it appeared like it would move Québec "backwards in terms of the rights of trans, intersex and non-binary people."
 Quebec Liberal Party LGBT+ spokesperson Jennifer Maccarone stated that the provisions were a "regressive change."

 On June 1, 2022, Jolin-Barette became the first to hold the position of minister of the French language; this was following the gaining of royal assent of Bill 96.

+As of 2025, Jolin-Barrette is the minister who is drafting a Quebec constitution.